Vítek Vaněček

-Vítek Vaněček (born 9 January 1996) is a Czech professional ice hockey goaltender for the New Jersey Devils in the National Hockey League (NHL).
+Vítek Vaněček (born 9 January 1996) is a Czech professional ice hockey goaltender for the Utah Mammoth of the National Hockey League (NHL).
+He won the Stanley Cup with the Florida Panthers in 2025.

 Playing career

-Vaněček originally played as youth within HC Havlíčkův Brod through to the under-18 level before joining the ranks of HC Bílí Tygři Liberec in 2013.
+Vaněček originally played as a youth with HC Havlíčkův Brod through to the under-18 level before joining the ranks of HC Bílí Tygři Liberec in 2013.

-Vaněček was picked 39th overall in the 2014 NHL Entry Draft by the Washington Capitals.
+Vaněček was picked 39th overall in the 2014 NHL entry draft by the Washington Capitals.
 On 15 July 2014, he was signed to a three-year entry-level contract with the Capitals.

 In the 2014–15 season, he played two games with the HC Bílí Tygři Liberec of the Czech Extraliga and spent much of the rest of the season with HC Benátky nad Jizerou of the 1st Czech Republic Hockey League.

 Washington Capitals

 Vaněček continued his career the following season in North America, splitting time between playing for the South Carolina Stingrays and the Hershey Bears, affiliates to the Capitals.
 Following a successful 2015–16 season with the Stingrays, he was selected to the ECHL All-Rookie Team.

 In 2019, Vaněček was selected to his first AHL All-Star classic roster.
 Later in 2020, Vaněček would replace Michael Sgarbossa on the 2020 AHL All-Star classic roster.
 He would go on to be named MVP of the event after leading the Atlantic Division to a championship, only allowing two goals in four games.

 Vaněček was named as the Capitals' backup goaltender shortly before the 2020–21 season, backing up Ilya Samsonov.
 However, Samsonov was placed on the COVID-19 protocol list in mid-January after only two appearances, and Vaněček was subsequently thrust into the spotlight for the Capitals.
 Vaněček started in his first NHL game on 15 January 2021, saving 30 of 31 shots and earning his first victory as the Capitals defeated the Buffalo Sabres 2–1.
 Vaněček won NHL's Rookie of the Month for January 2021.
 He recorded his first NHL shutout on 15 March, in a 6–0 victory over the Buffalo Sabres.
 When Samsonov landed in protocol again, Vaněček started Game 1 for Washington in the 2021 Stanley Cup playoffs.
 However, he was injured early in the game and had to be replaced by Craig Anderson.

-On 21 July 2021, Vaněček was selected from the Capitals at the 2021 NHL Expansion Draft by the Seattle Kraken.
+On 21 July 2021, Vaněček was selected from the Capitals at the 2021 NHL expansion draft by the Seattle Kraken.
 The Kraken traded him back to the Capitals a week later for a second-round pick in 2023.
-Vaněček's highest save shutout came on January 28, 2022 when the Capitals beat the Dallas Stars 5–0.
+Vaněček's highest save shutout came on 3 March 2022, when the Capitals beat the Hurricanes 4–0.
+Vanecek made 36 saves.